 However, vaccination dramatically reduces the need for hospitalizations and decreases the complications and deaths due to COVID.
 Pfizer and Moderna vaccines have been found to resist the Lambda variant significantly.

-With only a handful of ongoing research and limited knowledge on the Lambda variant, researchers are still learning about it.
-More conclusive results need more time to keenly analyze and study how bad the Lambda variant could affect humankind.
-Whether or not the Lambda variant is a variant of interest or concern is primely under study.
-Until then, vaccines, masks, social distancing, and hand sanitation are the helping hand.
+With only a handful of ongoing research and limited knowledge of the Lambda variant, researchers are still learning about it.
+More conclusive results need more time to keenly analyze and study how badly the Lambda variant could affect humankind.
+Whether or not, the Lambda variant is a variant of interest or concern is primely under study.
+Until then, vaccines, masks, social distancing, and hand sanitation are helping.